Vienna contains 23 municipal districts, each with its own individual character and flavor.

 (The Geymüllerschlössel in the eighteenth district)

-- 1180 – the 18th district (Währing): like its neighbour Döbling (see below), a relatively upmarket district that slips gently into green suburbs and a village-like ambience at the edges.
+Like its neighbour Döbling (see below), an upmarket district that slips gently into green suburbs and a village-like ambience at the edges.
 Not a place you find many tourists, but home to, for example, the Geymüllerschlössel, where you can experience the Biedermeier architectural & design era.
 The classical AMADEUS Festival Vienna also takes place in Währing.

 (The Beethoven Museum in the nineteenth district)

-- 1190 – the 19th district (Döbling).
-One of the more upmarket districts and the first address when it comes to Vienna’s Heuriger wine taverns since it stretches out into hills and vineyards.
+Another noble district and the first address when it comes to Vienna’s Heuriger wine taverns since it stretches out into hills and vineyards.
 Also has strong connections to Beethoven, who wrote his Heiligenstadt Testament here.
 Various Beethoven sites include the city’s main Beethoven museum.

 - 1200 – the 20th district (Brigittenau)